wilkinsonlab/FLAIR-GG/Onboarding/Dataset.md

 > **Warning** This field should be in a specific format (YYYY-MM-DDTHH:MM:SS)

 ## ![](https://placehold.jp/17/ffffff/000000/20x20.png?text=O) Modified
-This resource last revision date, in the format YYYY-MM-DDTHH:MM:SS
+This resource's last revision date, in the format YYYY-MM-DDTHH:MM:SS

 *Example:*